 Heat oven to 350°F. If using a homemade pie crust, freeze it for at least 30 minutes.

 Line the inside of the crust with heavy duty aluminum foil.
 Fill the pie crust to the top with pie weights—either sugar, dry rice, or dry beans.
 (I prefer to use sugar).

 Bake for 50 minutes.
 Remove from oven, remove foil and pie weights from crust.
 (See my detailed instructions on blind baking a crust.)

-If using a store-bought crust, you can defrost it and skip the pre-baking or partially-pre-bake it using the instructions for pre-baking on the pacakge.
+Note: If you're using a store-bought crust, you can defrost it and skip the pre-baking, or partially-pre-bake it using the instructions for pre-baking on the package.

-3 Grate and drain the zucchini: Grate the zucchini using the large holes of a box grater.
-Set the grated zucchini in a mesh sieve set over a bowl to drain of excess moisture.
+Grate the zucchini using the large holes of a box grater.
+Set the grated zucchini in a mesh sieve set over a bowl to drain off excess moisture.

 Once softened and lightly browned, remove from heat.

 Beat the eggs in a large bowl.
 Whisk in the milk, cream, and sour cream.
 Whisk in the dried herbs de Provence, the fresh sliced basil leaves, chopped parsley, salt, and pepper.